 High traction, carbon rubber makes up this outsole and it is great for providing traction on hard road

 surfaces, even in wet conditions.
 A strong toe off is essential for good speed at any distance and the high traction rubber on this outsole grips pavement well.
 The outsole design follows the natural curve of your foot giving you traction all along the bottom, good for a grippy ride.

 At a stack height of 24mm, this dictates that this will not be an extremely flexible shoe, but that makes it great for endurance

 runs where athletes are feeling total fatigue and need a shoe that doesn’t require a ton of foot strength.
-The grooves in the outsole do flex a little but as a whole, this is more a supportive shoe than a flexible one.
+The grooves in the outsole do flex a little, but as a whole, this is a more of a supportive shoe than a flexible one.

 The Zoot Diego has a 24mm stack height and gives runners a feeling like they are a little high

 off the ground but the way the lacing system really locks your foot in is great at providing a nice stable feeling throughout the shoe.
 The Progressive Forward Roll makes for a quick, smooth transition to your forefoot, which also enhances the stable feeling of the shoe.